a-sh28/Age_Classification_Onnx/README.md

 ---

 ## Setup and Install Dependencies
-Ensure you have Python installed (preferably Python 3.8+).
+Ensure you have Python installed (Python 3.10+ for flask_ML).
 Then install the required dependencies:

 ```bash
 pip install -r requirements.txt